Wood surfaces are a comfort and warm addition even to bathrooms. Here are some examples on how to proceed when planning your modern bathroom remodel.

 So what woods are most popular in ship-building?

 Teak, known for its low shrinkage in changing weather and its high resistance to rot, fungi and mildew, is one of the only hardwoods that has the right qualities for wet conditions.
 It’s still the most-used material for boat decking today, and has natural anti-slip properties.
-As well, teak doesn’t actually need to be covered up with a lot of varnish, but it also looks lovely when it is oiled, and still retains the same qualities.
+As well, teak doesn’t actually need to be covered up with a lot of varnish.
+It looks lovely when it is oiled, and still retains the same qualities.

 Softwoods like cedar, pine, and Douglas fir are also wonderful options for a bathroom, especially as siding and ceilings.
 Cedar in particular works really well in rooms that manage a lot of steam, such as shower rooms, because its natural fragrances are released, and it also has a very low shrinkage factor, superior to all other coniferous woods in its resistance to warping, twisting and checking.